 Next, you’ll notice that the Aethos regains its position as King of the Mountain when viewing fully-upgraded frame performance.
 The fully upgraded Aethos really is a climbing weapon, and moving from an all-arounder like the S-Works Tarmac SL8 to the Aethos means you’re basically just trading flat seconds for climb seconds on a one-to-one basis.

-Example: the Aethos + Zipp 454 wheels lose 21 seconds to the Tarmac SL8 on the flats, but gain 22.8 seconds on the climbs.
+Example: the Aethos + Zipp 454 wheels lose 21 seconds to the S-Works Tarmac SL8 on the flats, but gain 22.8 seconds on the climbs.
 That’s a pretty solid trade if you’re a rider who struggles on the climbs more than the flats.

 Your Thoughts